nuvibit/semper-policy-repo-sample/README.md

 > Folder: /10_configure/config_rules <br>
 > Folder: /10_configure/event_rules

-With the optional **policyScope** provided in Configure-Policies you can specify, if the configure-policy will be applied to the current member account.
+With the optional [policyScope](policy_scope) you can specify, if the configure policy will be applied to the member account.
 The configure-action specified in the policy will only be applied if the optional policyScope evaluates to `true`.

 ### AWS Config Rule Policies <a id="policy_type_configure_config"></a> [🔝](#top)
 > Folder: /10_configure/config_rules

-This policies allow you to specify the provisioning of custom AWS Config Rules to your member accounts.
+This policies allow you to specify the provisioning of custom AWS Config Rule to your member accounts.
 SEMPER uses boto3 [ConfigService.Client.put_config_rule](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/config.html#ConfigService.Client.put_config_rule) for this feature.

 ```json {linenos=table,hl_lines=[],linenostart=50}